 ACV flights have increased due to the prevalence of veterans suffering with Post Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI).
 PTSD affects more than 80 percent of combat troops in some degree.
 For this reason it is often called “the Silent Epidemic.”
 In more extreme cases, it is directly related to the large numbers of suicides, crime, drug abuse and divorces taking place in the military community.

 As a non-government organization, we have the operational efficiency and flexibility to serve wounded warriors/veterans without the constraints of federal bureaucracy.
 We can provide free and timely long-distance air transportation to military or VA medical facilities or other clinics and hospitals.
-We can provide groups of wounded veterans with transportation to adaptive sports events such as the Ride 2 Recovery cycling program or Knights of Heroes camps to aid children of military families in the grief process following the loss of a parent.

 The ACV program is administered by Mercy Medical Airlift® staff in accordance with collaborative agreements between respective Boards of Directors.
 MMA has earned the highest 4-Star rating from Charity Navigator, reflecting financial efficiency and full public accountability and transparency.
 You can view the profile by clicking this link.

 The qualification process for requesting assistance is simple.
 To take advantage of our services, download the ACV Assistance Request Form and submit via email or fax.
 We then verify the information; groups/events ideally require 4 weeks notice to get best prices and ensure reservations.
 Other individual or small group travel ideally requires 2 weeks notice.
 Urgent timing requirements receive special handling.
 Emergencies are handled immediately.